Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ## Introduction

-The intricate relationship between civil conflicts in Sub-Saharan Africa (SSA) and the distribution of emergency food aid is a multifaceted and interconnected matter.
-This study seeks to delve into this complex interplay.
-SSA, characterised by its diverse geography and intricate socio-political dynamics, consistently witnesses a recurring cycle of civil conflicts, each with its distinct triggers and consequences.
-Frequently, these conflicts are underpinned by common factors such as grievances, wealth and resource disparities and food insecurity (Rice S.E et al., 2006).
-Notably, food scarcity emerges as a prominent contributing factor, exacerbating conditions conducive to conflict and posing significant challenges for conflict resolution and post-conflict recovery.
+This study explores the complex link between civil conflicts in Sub-Saharan Africa (SSA) and emergency food aid distribution.
+SSA with its diverse geography and socio-political dynamics, experiences recurrent conflicts driven by factors like grievances, wealth disparities and food insecurity.
+Food scarcity worsens conditions for conflict and hampers conflict resolution and recovery.
+This study aims to uncover the intricate interactions between emergency food aid and civil conflict in SSA using data from 2002 to 2020.
+Visualisation techniques will be used to gain insights into this relationship.

-Within this multifaceted context, emergency food aid serves a multifunctional role and is utilised by various stakeholders, including governments, rebel groups and international organisations.
-It functions as a tool for conflict prevention, management, or even exploitation (Mary S et al., 2019).
-This study aims to elucidate the nuanced and occasionally intricate interactions between emergency food aid and civil conflict in SSA.
-Utilising data spanning an 18-year period from 2002 to 2020, this study will employ various visualisation techniques to generate meaningful insights, fostering a comprehensive understanding of the relationship between conflict and food aid in the SSA region.

 ## Data Dictionary

-The dataset analysed in this study covers countries located in the SSA region over an 18-year period from 2002 to 2020.
-It includes data from a total of 54 countries within the SSA region encompassing a wide range of variables related to civil conflicts, natural disasters, economic indicators and political circumstances.
-The table below outlines the variables of dataset followed by a brief description of the data.
+The dataset studied covers SSA countries from 2002 to 2020, comprising 54 countries with various variables on conflicts, disasters, economy and politics.
+Below table lists the dataset variables with brief descriptions.

 | Variable Name       | Variable Labels                                                                 | Source                                                                                                      |
 |---------------------|--------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|